-- (1) A corporate Listed Issuer may apply to have a new class or series of securities listed and posted for trading on the Exchange (a supplemental listing). - (2) All minimum listing requirements in Part II of this Listing Manual apply to a supplemental listing, other than those specified in subsection 2.02(7).
+- (2)(1) A corporate Listed Issuer may apply to have a new class or series of securities listed and posted for trading on the Exchange (a supplemental listing). - (3)(2) All minimum listing requirements in Part II of this Listing Manual apply to a supplemental listing, other than those specified in subsection 2.02(76). - (3) Listed Securities will normally be posted for trading upon closing of the offering.
+At the request of the Listed Issuer, the Exchange may establish an "if, as and when issued" market prior to the closing of the offering.
+No such market will be established prior to the issuance of a receipt for the final prospectus.